Collagen synthesis is a blanket term that describes the process in which your body produces and forms collagen structures.

 Autoimmune disorders also negatively impact it.
 Many of these conditions cause the body to attack its own tissues, speeding up collagen degradation.

-6. Ultraviolet Radiation (UV Rays)
+6. Ultraviolet Radiation (UV Ray) Overexposure

 UV rays pertain more to skin health than joint health, but it’s worth mentioning because of the staggering effect on collagen metabolism.
 According to an article published in the journal Amino Acids, even a one-time exposure decreases collagen in skin.
+The take home?
+Avoid tanning beds and get natural sunlight (but don't allow yourself to become sunburnt).

 Collagen production decreases with age.
 By age 60, your ability to produce collagen has dropped by around 50%.